2018 Bucknell Bison football team

 The 2018 Bucknell Bison football team represented Bucknell University in the 2018 NCAA Division I FCS football season.
 They were led by ninth-year head coach Joe Susan and played their home games at Christy Mathewson–Memorial Stadium.
 They were a member of the Patriot League.
 They finished the season 1–10, 1–5 in Patriot League play to finish in last place.

-Previous season

-The Bison finished the 2017 season 5–6, 2–4 in Patriot League play to finish in sixth place.

 Preseason

 Preseason coaches poll

 The Patriot League released their preseason coaches poll on July 26, 2018, with the Bison predicted to finish in a tie for fifth place.

 Preseason All-Patriot League team

 The Bison placed two players on the preseason all-Patriot League team.